mumoshu/concourse-aws/README.md

 ./concourse-aws up
 ```

+And then, `concourse-aws` will prompt you to provide required parameters(region, availability zone, subnet id, cidr, and vice versa)

 ## Advanced Usage: Using shell scripts and terraform directly

 1. Create 1 VPC and 2 subnets in it